1967 Theater of All Possibilities

 1979 October Gallery

-October Gallery in London, United Kingdom.
-After extensive repairs to the semi-derelict Victorian school building in Bloomsbury, the October Gallery opened in 1979.
-The Gallery’s mission was to showcase ground-breaking global art and culture and the critical megalopolitan environment.
+Established in 1979, the Gallery’s mission was to showcase ground-breaking global art and culture and the critical megalopolitan environment.
 As the U.K. arm of the Institute of Ecotechnics, the Gallery also offered an ideal location for bringing together artists and scientists and became an important venue for organizing I.E. conferences.

 1983 Caravan of Dreams

-Caravan of Dreams In 1983, I.E. members and T.A.P. actors helped construct and manage the Caravan of Dreams arts complex in downtown Fort Worth, Texas.
-This venture achieved its goal of revitalising a run-down and residentially depopulated city centre by creating a forum for the arts (dance, theatre and music), as well as offering an attractive ambience to eat and enjoy the nightlife with its rooftop bar and geodesic dome cacti/succulent display.
-Ornette Coleman, a Ft.
-Worth native who was a close friend of the Institute, opened the Caravan’s jazz nightclub with a week of performances.
+In 1983, I.E. members and T.A.P. actors helped construct and manage the Caravan of Dreams arts complex in downtown Fort Worth, Texas, which achieved its goal of revitalizing a run-down and residentially depopulated city center by creating a forum for the arts, as well as offering an attractive ambience to eat and enjoy the nightlife with its rooftop bar and geodesic dome cacti/succulent display.

 1983 Las Casas de la Selva

-Las Casas de la Selva in Puerto Rico Las Casas de la Selva: Four Decades of Rainforest Restoration, Sustainable Forestry, and Ecological Innovation In 1983, the Institute of Ecotechnics launched its final major field project, Las Casas de la Selva, in the mountains of southeastern Puerto Rico near the municipality of Patillas.
+In 1983, the Institute of Ecotechnics launched its final major field project, Las Casas de la Selva, in the mountains of southeastern Puerto Rico near the municipality of Patillas.
 What began as an ambitious experiment in sustainable rainforest management has evolved into one of the Caribbean’s longest-running demonstrations of ecological restoration, sustainable forestry, conservation research, and environmental education.
-The origins of the project can be traced to a broader question that emerged from the Institute’s earlier work around the world: how can people meet their material needs while maintaining healthy ecosystems?
-Members of the Institute of Ecotechnics had spent years working in diverse environments, including deserts, oceans, urban systems, and agricultural landscapes, and were the original pioneers of Biosphere 2.
-In an expedition aboard the Research Vessel Heraclitus through the Amazon, the crew witnessed firsthand the rapid

 1983 RV Heraclitus Around the Tropic World Expedition